exercism/website-copy/tracks/python/exercises/isogram/mentoring.md

 #### Introducing List Comprehension

-In turn, it is much more concise and faster to use a List Comprehension
+In turn, it is much more concise and faster to use a List Comprehension:

 ```python
 result = [ ch for ch in string if ch.isalpha() ]